hagasatoshi/js-merge-xlsx/API.md

 }).then((excelMerge)=>{
     //excelMerge is ExcelMerge instance.
 ```
-# Render
+# Merge
 #####`merge(Object data)` -> `Promise`
-Render single object, not array.
+Merge single object, not array.
 Returns Promise instance including MS-Excel data.
 If on Node.js, the type of data is Buffer instance.
 If on web browser, blob is returned.
 ```
   return excelMerge.merge(someData);
 }).then((excelData)=>{